-At the end of 2020, the Criminal Justice Authority had invested \$98.3 million in a broad range of capital assets, including land, jail facilities, and furniture and fixtures.
-This amount represents a net increase of \$1,328,172 or 1.4% increase over last year (Note E to the financial statements provides additional detail on capital assets).
-The increase is due to the addition of furniture and fixtures for the year largely as a result of the completion of the Black Creek project, and also due to the transfer of assets from Tulsa County that collectively had a remaining depreciable value of \$252,988.
+At the end of 2021, the Criminal Justice Authority had invested \$95.8 million in a broad range of capital assets, including land, jail facilities, and furniture and fixtures.
+This amount represents a net decrease of \$2,479,913 or 2.5% decrease over last year (Note D to the financial statements provides additional detail on capital assets).
+The decrease is due to the addition of very few assets this fiscal year and a substantial increase in the amount of asset retirements.